 LEVEL OF DIFFICULTY

-Mid April in southern Arizona is generally warm and dry, but we have seen cool temps as well as occasional rain.
-Wind can be a factor.
+March in southern Arizona is generally warm and dry, but we have seen cool temps as well as occasional rain.
+Arizona in springtime is often windy.

 This tour will provide snacks and beverages on route.
 With the exception of dinner and breakfast in Madera Canyon, meals are the responsibility of the rider.
 Some of our accommodations provide continental breakfast.
 Restaurants are available at all overnight destinations with the exception of Madera Canyon.
 There are restaurants and grocery stores on route each day and the SAG vehicle will carry your lunch when necessary.